 Those who are fortunate enough to be able to give are encouraged to continue to give generously to the COVID-19 Joint Response Effort for Santa Barbara County.

-COVID-19 Joint Response Effort is working with local government and nonprofit organizations to monitor the situation and stay informed with the most current health and safety information.
+The Santa Barbara Foundation continues to work with local government and nonprofit organizations to monitor the situation and stay informed with the most current health and safety information.
 We encourage all of our partners to stay informed about COVID-19.
 Santa Barbara County Public Health Department has COVID-19 resources at publichealthsbc.org.
 The Foundation has provided resources for the community and nonprofit on our COVID-19 Nonprofit Resource page and UWSBC has provided resources for community members (individuals) on their COVID-19 Resources.
 We have also provided the Ways to Help webpage that directly connects those with resources (food, supplies, or volunteer time) to organizations in need.
 We want to help in any way we can.

 Our physical offices are closed, but our business operations are in full swing as our team is working remotely.
 We are here to serve.
 Please do not hesitate to reach out if you need anything.
 You can reach us on our regular office numbers and emails.

 With gratitude and wishes for comfort and good health,

 Jackie Carrera, President & CEO, Santa Barbara Foundation